Gel: Set & Match

 Gel: Set & Match is a puzzle action game developed by Gastronaut Studios and published by Microsoft Game Studios.
 It was released for the Xbox 360 on May 20, 2009 at Xbox Live Arcade.

 Reception

-The game received above-average reviews according to the review aggregation site Metacritic.
-GamePro said, "Action mode is fast-paced, as you seek out a fresh pathway for a pursing tank, which becomes immobile if gel blocks stand in its way.
+The game received "mixed or average reviews" according to the review aggregation site Metacritic.
+GamePro said, "Action mode is fast-paced, as you seek out a fresh pathway for a pursuing tank, which becomes immobile if gel blocks stand in its way.
 Puzzle mode, however, is less stressful."
 (Note: GamePro gave the game two 2.75/5 scores for graphics and sound, and two 3.25/5 scores for control and fun factor.)

 Since its release, the game sold 8,712 units worldwide by January 2011.